UNINETTSigma2/documentation/code_development/guides/olivia_pytorch.md

     main()
 ```

-This file contains the data utility functions used for preparing and managing the dataset.Please note that, you will be installing the CIFAR-100 dataset and it will be placed in the respective folder through the job script.
+This file contains the data utility functions used for preparing and managing
+the dataset.
+Please note that the CIFAR-100 dataset will be installed and placed in the
+respective folder by the job script.

 ```python
 # dataset_utils.py